How ERP can improve project management in business

 Using ERP, project managers can define budgets, record funds, classify billable and non-billable projects, and combine all expenses using real-time data.
 Because ERP is extremely flexible, the tools can be adapted for each project.

 3. Performance tracking

 An important part of project management is performance tracking which can be accommodated through ERP systems.
 Using this functionality, risks can be identified swiftly and resolved, and areas for improvement acted upon.
 Tracking includes recording project details such as milestones and resources; mapping and comparing outcomes; as well as analysing project pitfalls and resolving them.
-It’s important not to lose focus of the fact that all transactions and recorded information is people-related.
+It’s important not to lose focus on the fact that all transactions and recorded information are people-related.
 ERP provides real-time information so that corrective actions can be taken as a matter of urgency.

 4. Business Intelligence

 ERP comes with Business Intelligence (BI) tools that can prove to be incredibly valuable in project management.
 Through BI, project milestones can be clearly outlined with achievable dates included as a guideline.
 Using project identification codes, costs and benefits can be monitored and a detailed project analysis enabled for immediate management review.